xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 Build system
 ------------

-ArangoDB now uses the cross-platform build system CMake for all its builds.
+AvocadoDB now uses the cross-platform build system CMake for all its builds.
 Previous versions used two different build systems, making development and contributions harder than necessary.
 Now the build system is unified, and all targets (Linux, Windows, MacOS) are built from the same set of build